 - Access to dedicated internet access

 - Ability to download the WebEx Meetings app

 If you have a patient in need of inpatient or outpatient behavioral health services, please call Lifeline to find the best fit for your patient.
 Lifeline is available 24 hours a day, seven days a week.

 Coliseum Center for Behavioral Health in Macon, Georgia provides mental health services to assist adults with psychiatric disorders in a safe, nurturing environment.
 For over 30 years, our mental health specialists and psychiatrists have provided individualized treatment plans for our patients, giving them the best chances of a full recovery and stability.

 Don’t suffer in silence.
 There are real people who can help you through severe depression, thoughts of suicide and other mental illnesses.
-You can trust the psychiatric care team at Coliseum health to treat you with compassion and respect, no matter what the circumstances.
+You can trust the psychiatric care team at Coliseum Center for Behavioral Health to treat you with compassion and respect no matter what the circumstances.

 Our treatment methods include medication management, individual group and family therapies, classes in coping skills and a wide range of therapeutic activities.

 - Loss of interest in hobbies or other activities